vuongducphuong/documentation/content/applications/sales/sales/send_quotations/get_signature_to_validate.rst

 .. image:: get_signature_to_validate/signature_3.png
    :align: center
    :class: img-thumbnail
-   :alt: How to confirm an order with a signature on Odoo Sales?
+   :alt: How to confirm an order with a signature on Leansoft Sales?

 Once signed, you will have the possibility to choose your payment methods.
 Then, when the quotation will be paid and confirmed, a delivery order will be created automatically by Odoo.